-This is similar to ms-self except it also allows updates to any subdomain of the name specified in the Windows msselfsub machine principal, not just to the name itself.
-When a client sends an UPDATE using a Windows machine principal (for example, 'machine\$@REALM'), this rule allows any machine in the specified realm to update any record in the zone or in a specified subdomain of the zone.
+ms- selfsub This is similar to ms-self except it also allows updates to any subdomain of the name specified in the Windows machine principal, not just to the name itself. ms- subdomain When a client sends an UPDATE using a Windows machine principal (for example, 'machine\$@REALM'), this rule allows any machine in the specified realm to update any record in the zone or in a specified subdomain of the zone.
 The realm to be matched is specified in the identity field.
 The name field specifies the subdomain that may be updated.
-If set to "." (or any other name at or above the zone msapex), any name in the zone can be updated. subdomain For example, if update-policy for the zone "example.com" includes grant EXAMPLE.COM ms-subdomain hosts.example.com.
-A AAAA, any machine with a valid principal in the realm EXAMPLE.
-COM will be able to update address records at or below "hosts.example.com".
-When a client sends an UPDATE using a Kerberos machine principal (for example, 'host/machine@REALM'), this rule allows records with the absolute name of 'machine' to be updated provided it has been authenticated by REALM.
-This is similar but not identical to ms-self due to the 'machine' part of the Kerberos principal being an absolute name instead of a unqualified name. krb5-self The realm to be matched is specified in the identity field.
+If set to "." (or any other name at or above the zone apex), any name in the zone can be updated.
+For example, if update-policy for the zone "example.com" includes grant EXAMPLE.COM ms-subdomain hosts.example.com .
+A AAAA, any machine with a valid principal in the realm EXAMPLE.COM will be able to update address records at or below "hosts.example.com". krb5-self When a client sends an UPDATE using a Kerberos machine principal (for example, 'host/machine@REALM'), this rule allows records with the absolute name of 'machine' to be updated provided it has been authenticated by REALM.
+This is similar but not identical to ms-self due to the 'machine' part of the Kerberos principal being an absolute name instead of a unqualified name.
+The realm to be matched is specified in the identity field.
 The name field has no effect on this rule; it should be set to "." as a placeholder.
 For example, grant EXAMPLE.COM krb5-self .
-AAAA allows any machine with a valid principal in the realm EXAMPLE .
-COM to update its own address records.
-This is similar to krb5-self except it also allows updates to krb5any subdomain of the name specified in the 'machine' part selfsub of the Kerberos principal, not just to the name itself.
-This rule is identical to ms-subdomain, except that it works with Kerberos machine principals (i.e., principals.

-'host/machine@REALM') rather than Windows machine
+A AAAA allows any machine with a valid principal in the realm EXAMPLE.COM to update its own address records. krb5- selfsub This is similar to krb5-self except it also allows updates to any subdomain of the name specified in the 'machine' part of the Kerberos principal, not just to the name itself. krb5- subdomain This rule is identical to ms-subdomain , except that it works with Kerberos machine principals (i.e., 'host/machine@REALM') rather than Windows machine principals.

-This rule allows updates that have been sent via TCP and for which the standard mapping from the client's IP address into the in-addr.arpa and ip6.arpa namespaces match the name to be updated.
+tcp-self This rule allows updates that have been sent via TCP and for which the standard mapping from the client's IP address into the in-addr.arpa and ip6.arpa namespaces match the name to be updated.
 The identity field must match that name.
 The name field should be set to ".".
 Note that, since identity is based on the client's IP address, it is not necessary for update request messages to be signed.

-tcp-self

-It is theoretically possible to spoof these TCP sessions.

-This allows the name matching a 6to4 IPv6 prefix, as specified in RFC 3056, to be updated by any TCP connection from either the 6to4 network or from the corresponding IPv4 address.
+Note It is theoretically possible to spoof these TCP sessions.
+6to4-self This allows the name matching a 6to4 IPv6 prefix, as specified in RFC 3056, to be updated by any TCP connection from either the 6to4 network or from the corresponding IPv4 address.
 This is intended to allow NS or DNAME RRsets to be added to the ip6.arpa reverse tree.
 The identity field must match the 6to4 prefix in ip6.arpa.
 The name field should be set to ".".
 Note that, since identity is based on the client's IP address, it is not necessary for update request messages to be signed.
+In addition, if specified for an ip6.arpa name outside of the 2.0.0.2.ip6.arpa namespace, the corresponding /48 reverse name can be updated.
+For example, TCP/IPv6 connections from 2001:DB8:ED0C::/48 can update records at C.0.D.E.8.B.D.0.1.0.0.2.ip6.arpa.
+Note It is theoretically possible to spoof these TCP sessions.